DO YOU KNOW HOW MUCH IT COSTS TO LOSE ONE EMPLOYEE?

-Kendra is a charismatic and pragmatic keynote speaker.
+Kendra is a charismatic and pragmatic keynote speaker who disentangles the People Revolution™ and helps Founders and CEOs become leaders who build great places to work.
 Audiences love her no-nonsense approach and action-oriented presentations that offer both inspiration and actual tools they can use right away in their own lives and businesses.

 Kendra’s client list includes both Fortune 500 and startups alike, including Google, Infusionsoft, Ricoh USA, Project Management Institute, Galvanize, Boomtown, SurveyGizmo, and SHRM Colorado.